Larry Gaaga

-Larry Ndianefo, professionally known as Larry Gaaga, is a Nigerian songwriter, recording artist, music producer, and record label executive.
-He gained fame with the success of ‘Gaaga Shuffle’, a song he performed alongside Innocent ‘2Baba’ Idibia.
+Larry Ndianefo, professionally known as Larry Gaga, is a Nigerian songwriter, recording artist, music producer, and record label executive.
+He gained fame with the success of Gaga Shuffle, a song performed by 2Baba Idibia.

 Early career

 Larry Gaaga began his career in the entertainment industry in 2012 as the General Manager of YSG Entertainment, managing the career of rapper Vector.
-He went on to feature on one of Vector’s tracks, “Get Down” alongside 2Baba.
+He went on to feature on one of Vector’s tracks, "Get Down" alongside 2Baba.
 That same year, he was nominated for “Entertainment Man of the Year” at the Nigerian Entertainment Awards.